 Abstract.
-Ocean alkalinity enhancement (OAE) is a proposed marine carbon dioxide removal (mCDR) approach that has the 10-potential for large-scale uptake of significant amounts of atmospheric carbon dioxide (CO2).
-Removing anthropogenic legacy CO2 will be required to stabalisestabilise global surface temperatures below the 1.5-2 °C Paris Agreement target of 2015.
+Ocean alkalinity enhancement (OAE) is a proposed marine carbon dioxide removal (mCDR) approach that has the potential for large-scale uptake of significant amounts of atmospheric carbon dioxide (CO2).
+Removing anthropogenic legacy CO2 will be required to stabalise global surface temperatures below the 1.5-2 °C Paris Agreement target of 2015.
 In this chapter we describe the impacts of various OAE feedstocks on seawater carbonate chemistry, as well as pitfalls that need to be avoided during sampling, storage and measurement of the four main carbonate chemistry parameters, i.e. dissolved inorganic carbon (DIC), total alkalinity (TA), pH and CO2 fugacity (fCO2).
-Finally, we also discuss considerations in regard $\frac{15-\text{to}}{\text{calculating carbonate chemistry speciation from two measured parameters. to calculating carbonate chemistry speciation from two measured parameters. to calculating carbonate chemistry speciation from two measured parameters.
-Key findings are 1) theoretical CO2 uptake potential (global mean of 0.84 moles of CO2 per mole of TA added) based on carbonate chemistry calculations are probably secondary in determining in which oceanic region OAE would be best, 2) carbonate chemistry sampling is recommended to involve gentle pressure filtration to remove calcium carbonate (CaCO3) that might have been precipitated upon TA increase as otherwise interfering with a number of analyses, 3) samples for DIC and TA can be stabilised to avoid the risk of secondary CaCO3 precipitation during sample storage, and 4) some OAE feedstocks require additional adjustments to carbonate chemistry speciation calculations using available programs and routines, for instance if seawater magnesium or calcium concentrations are modified.$
+Finally, we also discuss considerations in regard to calculating carbonate chemistry speciation from two measured parameters.

-1 Seawater carbonate chemistry revisited
+2.1 Seawater carbonate chemistry revisited